Animal Products

 Traditional eggs and pork production can consist of inhumane conditions for the animals including inadequate space, behavioral restrictions and physical stress and harm.

-The production of eggs and pork requires significant natural resources, including land, water, and energy to grow animal feed.
 In some regions, feed production contributes to deforestation and habitat loss.
 Additionally, manure management and other animal byproducts can lead to air, water, and soil contamination if not properly controlled.
-Together, feed cultivation, manure emissions, and the use of heavy machinery contribute to the sector’s overall greenhouse gas footprint and broader climate impacts.
-(ASPCA)

 Human Health